mjn/mjn.github.io/src/data/blog/2021/01/growth-engineering/index.md

 date: '2021-01-29'
 tags: ['Work']
 ---
-I have spent the past 7+ years of my career working as a Growth Engineer* at two of the largest and most successful companies in their respective industries - first at Tripadvisor, and now at Shopify.
+I have spent the past 7+ years of my career working as a Growth Engineer<sup>*</sup> at two of the largest and most successful companies in their respective industries - first at Tripadvisor, and now at Shopify.
 Over that time, the questions I get the most frequently are:

 -  What is a growth engineer?
 -  What do you do?